julyfun/how-to/GitHub/kex-exchange-identification-connection-closed-by-remote-host.md

 ```

 > verified on 24/5/28, for a new user on Ubuntu, adding this content to `config` is useful.
+> verified on 24/7/24, worked for wsl when suddenly can't connect git by cli.

 ## Post test